Michelle Obama’s Chicago: Self-Guided Routes

 — Becoming by Michelle Obama

-But sadly, we couldn’t visit them all.
-The running routes on Read & Run Chicago’s events are typically three to five miles total, and Michelle Obama’s Chicago footsteps spans distance much greater than this.
-For readers & runners hoping to run through more of Michelle’s story, we’ve crafted three self-guided routes of varying lengths you can follow to continue your exploration of the city through her experience.
+But sadly, we can’t visit all of these locations in one event!
+The running routes on Read & Run Chicago’s signature events are typically three to five miles total, and Michelle Obama’s Chicago footsteps spans distance much greater than this.

 Route Link | Mileage: 4.1 | Highlights: Michelle’s Childhood Home, Rosenblum Park, Bouchet Elementary (former Bryn Mawr Elementary), and Rainbow Beach